 As the banks will reduce their lending rate, at the same time, they may also reduce their deposit rates.

 All this ultimately increases liquidity in the market.
 With more money available to end-users, economic growth tends to foster.

-Why the Reverse Repo rate is reduced?
+Why the reverse repo rate is reduced?

 With the decrease in Reverse Repo Rate, the banks get less interest on deposits kept with RBI.
 This discourages banks to keep money with RBI and rather will lend it to customers.

 As a result, the liquidity with banks is flown in the market with end consumers.
 The banks will have enough money available with them to lend to customers.
-This in turns increases overall liquidity with customers.
+This in turn increases overall liquidity with customers.
 As a result, the end customer’s spending power increases and will help the economy to grow.